How to Get Married in Vancouver during COVID: Micro Weddings

 Don’t fret.
 For those of you mourning your original wedding plans, we hear you and we’re sorry the celebration you envisioned has to be postponed or reimagined.
-And for those who were always going to elope or have a micro wedding, it doesn’t mean you can’t involve more of your loved ones later—when it’s safe to do so.
+And for those who were always going to have a smaller wedding, it doesn’t mean you can’t involve more of your loved ones later—when it’s safe to do so.

-Personally, I (Tomasz) am all for elopements and micro weddings and when we decide to get married, this is how Amy and I want to do it: a simple and intimate ceremony in a beautiful location with just us, our officiant, photographer, and videographer.
-The reception and dinner party will come later for our closest family and friends: a cozy venue, minimalist ikebana style florals, delicious food and drink, and our favourite music to dance the night away.
+Personally, we’re all for intimate weddings: a simple and intimate ceremony in a beautiful location with just some key vendors: an officiant, photographer, and videographer.
+And a dinner party in the near future for family and friends: a cozy venue, minimalist ikebana style florals, delicious food and drink, and our favourite music to dance the night away.
+Perfection.

-via an insurance agency, notary public, London Drugs, or Service BC locations (more info)
+Marriage licence via an insurance agency, notary public, London Drugs, or Service BC locations.

 And just like that: the variety and number of locations opens up for anyone planning a smaller wedding.
 Think about the kind of scenery you love to be in and the other events you want to include on your wedding day.
 Here are a few ideas but as your photo and video team, we’ll figure out the perfect location with you.

-• Videographer — whether it’s Zoom or any of the other apps available to us, video seems to have become a much more precious way of keeping connected.
-Have your wedding day filmed and recorded so that you can share these lovely moments with your family and friends who couldn’t be with you.
+Videographer: whether it’s Zoom or any of the other apps available to us, video seems to have become a much more precious way of keeping connected.
+Have your wedding day filmed and recorded so that you can share these lovely moments with your family and friends who couldn’t be there with you.

-• Food — a little cake, a bottle of champagne, and anything you’d want on a particularly special date night because, hey, it’s your wedding day and you can treat yourself.
+Food: a little cake, a bottle of champagne, and anything you’d want on a particularly special date night because, hey, it’s your wedding day and you can treat yourself.
 Support your favourite restaurant and make a picnic of it.
-Here are a few ideas:
+A few ideas: